dbursztynowski/k3s-taskforce/ansible-tests/README.txt

+# This is to provide first insight into what Ansible knows about the configuration of the environment where it runs and which it is expected to configure.

 # Simple demo: checking inventory_hostname, ansible_hostname and IP addresses of local host

-# What it does: gathers facts abot your local host
+# What Ansible does at the very beginning of its run: gathers facts abot your local host
 # - reading about gathering facts:
 #   https://www.middlewareinventory.com/blog/ansible-facts-list-how-to-use-ansible-facts/